jamesseanwright/appfog-wp7/README.md

-==AppFog for Windows Phone 7
+# AppFog for Windows Phone 7

-AppFog app for Windows Phone 7, using the MVVM pattern and MVVM Light framework
+AppFog app for Windows Phone 7, using the MVVM pattern and MVVM Light, Json.NET, and Async CTP libraries.
+Returns account information.

+## Issues

+Authentication is based upon the token found in the ~/.af_token file due to API limitations.